CongducPham/LowCostLoRaGw/Arduino/README.md

 Arduino example sketches
 ========================

 This folder contains sketches for Arduino (and compatible) boards.
-The example sketches will show how simple, yet effective, low-cost LoRa IoT device can be programmed.
+The example sketches, in increasing level of complexity, will show how simple, yet effective, low-cost LoRa IoT device can be programmed.
 For instance, they show how LoRa radio modules are configured and how a device can send sensed data to a gateway.
 They actually serve as template for future developments.
 On the Uno, Pro Mini, Mini, Nano, Teensy the mapping is as follows:

 ```
        Arduino      Radio module